alexzhdan/E2E_Cypress/README.md

 2) in cmd open repository with project

-3) run command: 'docker build - <name of your immage> .'
+3) run command: 'docker build -t <name of your immage> .'

 4) run command: 'docker run -it --name <name of container> <name of image>